thenakliman/susan/docs/design/apps/dhcp/database_consideration.rst

                           the "expiry" state.
 So deleted entry goes to unallocated pool.

+             NOTE(Finally selected One):
-             NOTE: To improve and make it better approach 2, let's use state as well to cleanly find out and expiry state and commit IPs.
+                   To improve and make it better approach 2, let's use state as well to cleanly find out and expiry state and commit IPs.
                    After offer this IP does not have to be given to a other nodes.